withered-leaf/TM-pipeline/README.md

 `eQTL_analysis_between_host_genotype_and_microbiome.R`

-The example files can be found in the data folder.
+The example files can be found in the /data directory.